Comprehensive DBT programmes for borderline personality disorder

-For over 25 years, St Andrew's has provided specialist care for women with borderline personality disorder (BPD).
+For over 25 years, St Andrew's has specialised in caring for people with complex Personality Disorders.

 Borderline Personality Disorder is a disorder which is marked by emotional instability, difficulties, challenges in relationships, challenges around your sense of self, thoughts and cognitions, and challenges around being able to tolerate distress, so acting in impulsive ways.
 Self-harming behaviours, challenges around disordered eating, substance misuse are common.